LabKey/wnprc-modules/AnimalRequests/README.md

   * Animal Ids to Offer (for the project)
     * added validation (split ids, duplicates, alive animals)
 * Updated to webpack 4, ts-loader 6
+* Autopopulate account field when a project is selected